 Credit transfers are determined by Laurentian University’s Admissions Office.
 To inquire about credit transfer, please contact email@example.com.

 Undergraduate students registered in the Bachelor of Architecture Studies (BAS) pay tuition once per semester based on their number of credits.
-Students must also pay incidental and Student Association fees once per year for various services (mental health, career services, student centre, academic support, etc.).
-Finally, students must pay for administrative fees specific to their program once per year.
+Students must also pay Incidental and Student Association Fees once per year for various services (mental health, career services, student centre, academic support, etc.).
+Finally, students must pay for Administrative Fees (which includes the mandatory Design Studio Fees) specific to their program once per year.
 Scroll to Scholarships and financial aid to learn more about how you can obtain monetary support.

 Tuition is calculated and determined by Laurentian University, which amounts to approximately $4,850 per semester for a full-time student following the typical academic path (15 credits per semester).
-Incidental and Student Association fees may vary each year and include mandatory as well as optional fees.
-They also differ depending on the assigned Student Association (General or Francophone) and amount to approximately $1,100 (general) or $875 (francophone) once per year.
+Incidental and Student Association Fees may vary each year and include mandatory as well as optional fees.
+They also differ depending on the assigned Student Association (General or Francophone).
 Follow the links below to learn more about tuition and fees for the BAS program:

 Tuition will be adjusted with respect to the number of credits per semester as students can customize their academic plan.
 However, requests for a course of study other than the typical academic path must be evaluated on a case by case basis by the Undergraduate Coordinator.
 Academic overloads (more than 15 credits, for a maximum of 18 credits, per semester) will be allowed exclusively if the student meets the academic policy requirements.
-Students may also register for fewer credits for personal or academic reasons, but the BAS program does not accommodate part-time study, which is less than 9 credits per semester.
+Students may also register for fewer credits for personal or academic reasons.

 In addition to tuition charges and related fees, students must expect to incur additional recurring expenses for books, supplies, printing, model materials, etc. These will vary greatly from semester to semester and from student to student and can amount to approximately $150 to $400 per semester.